alovajs/alovajs.github.io/tutorial/client/strategy/use-fetcher.md

 const App = () => {
   const {
-    // loading indicates the status of sending a pull request loading,
+    // loading indicates the status of the fetch request loading,
     error,
     onSuccess,
     onError,
     onComplete,

-    // Only after calling fetch will a request be sent to pull data.
-You can call fetch repeatedly to pull data from different interfaces fetch
+    // A request is only sent after you call `fetch`.
+You can call `fetch` repeatedly to pull data from different interfaces. fetch
   } = useFetcher({
     updateState: false